English Language

 Old Words - Old Meanings is about old words that have changed their meaning over the centuries, and, why not, could reappear as new words today.
 A sub-set of this webpage is on old Jargon, Slang and Cant.
 These are like a type of shorthand, where one word has a particular, perhaps quite complex, meaning for a particular group of people.

-who don't know the differences between jargon, slang, and cant:-
+For those who don't know the differences between jargon, slang, and cant:-

 Jargon is about terminology associated with a special field or area of activity.
 As an example, the word 'acute' has a specific meaning in a medical context.
 Words or expressions such as 'due diligence', 'suspect', 'bipartisan', or 'best practice' have specific meanings in specific contexts.
 Slang is a vocabulary that in many ways is part of the identity of a group, so words that show inclusion in a certain social group.
 As an example, 'busted' certainly means something that is broken, but more recently it meant being arrested by the police, and now means something that is ugly.
 So 'busted' is a slang word because it has a different meaning to a specific group, in this case different meanings to different groups.
 Another example is 'ride' which might mean a trip in a car, but today can refer to a pair of sneakers.
 Cant is a kind of jargon that is used as a 'secret language' designed to exclude or mislead people who are outside the group.
 The word 'cant' has several meanings, but here we are referring to what some people now call a cryptolect, and others have even called an anti-language.
 Some well known examples include 'jailbird' (prisoner), 'game' (robbery), and 'pig' (police), but also 'lift' (steal) and 'sham' (a trick).